-Number of cases 2015-16 £'000 2014-15 £'000
+Number of cases 2016-17 £'000 2015-16 £'000

-Total cash losses 34 68 549
+Total cash losses 21 484 68

 Details of cases over £250,000 0 0 0

-Including - claims abandoned 34 68 549
+Including - claims abandoned 0 0 68

 - active claims 0 0 0

 The costs of damage to the trunk road network due to road accidents are charged to Transport Scotland as part of the road maintenance programme.
 These costs are recovered from the party responsible through their insurance company wherever possible, except where there has been a fatal injury.
 The costs are held in a debtor account until the recovery is successful.
-In 2015-16 a detailed review of the costs held in the debtor account identified those deemed recoverable.
-Irrecoverable costs no longer being pursued amounted to £0.068 million in respect of 34 cases and these have now been written off.
+In 2015-16 a detailed review of the costs held in the debtor account identified those deemed recoverable, and the position is now reviewed on an on-going basis.
+Irrecoverable costs no longer being pursued amounted to £0.484m in respect of 21 cases and these have now been written off.
+No individual case exceeded £250.000.